 3. Because You’re Able to Do Other Types of Work

-This medical reason is why 40.6% of 512,987 SSD claims got denied in 2017.
+This medical reason is why 42% of SSD claims got denied in 2019 (that’s 213,167 people).
 If you can’t work full time in the job you held last, will anyone else hire you?
 The SSA looks at your work experience and educational background to see what other jobs you can do.
 If you can find another job that pays similar wages, then you’ll likely get denied disability benefits.

 4. Because Your Condition’s Not Severe Enough to Qualify

-This reason covers nearly 1 in 4 medical denials (23.8%) that year.
+This reason covers nearly 1 in 4 medical denials (24.8%) that year (that’s 126,472 SSD claimants).
 The SSA’s doctors review your medical records and may schedule a medical exam to independently confirm your condition(s).
 Your doctor saying you’re disabled isn’t enough for you to qualify.
 Instead, your condition must meet the SSA’s own definition of a “disability.”
 The best way to avoid being denied benefits for this reason?
 List every health issue you have on your application, along with your medications and all their side effects.
 You need to prove you cannot work for at least one year due to health problems.
 Expecting just one impairment to make you eligible for SSD is usually a mistake.

 5. Because You’re Able to Do Past Work As Usual